 How to get started in ecommerce

-In a continued effort to slow the spread of COVID-19, local and state governments have issued orders for nonessential businesses and establishments to close their doors.
-These orders, combined with the lack of consumers making their way into physical stores, have had a major impact on small businesses across the country.
-Many brick-and-mortar small businesses have determined the only way to remain open and serve customers is to transition operations to online ecommerce, which is something several businesses will do for the first time.
+In an ongoing effort to contain COVID-19, local and state governments have extended or reissued orders for nonessential businesses and establishments to close their doors.
+These orders, combined with the lack of consumers making their way into physical stores, are having a major impact on small businesses across the country.
+Many brick-and-mortar small businesses have determined the only way to remain open and serve customers is to transition operations to online ecommerce, which is something several businesses are doing for the first time.

-For brick-and-mortar businesses suddenly struggling to figure out how to bring their stores online during this unprecedented time, there are several key considerations.
-Here are six steps that can be taken to quickly establish an ecommerce presence and continue reaching customers.
+For brick-and-mortar businesses struggling to figure out how to bring their stores online during this unprecedented time, there are several key considerations.
+Here are seven steps that can be taken to quickly establish an ecommerce presence and continue reaching customers.

 1. Set up an online platform

 The first step for any business owner considering ecommerce is to research the platforms available to determine which best fits the needs of your business and your budget.
 There are a number of cost-efficient ecommerce providers that allow small businesses to get up and running in a matter of minutes.
 A full list of the ecommerce providers Avalara works with can be found here.

 When evaluating ecommerce platforms, there are a number of factors to consider, including multiplatform operations, shipping and fulfillment features, security measures, and compliance capabilities.
 If your business is transitioning to online for the first time, simplicity in functionality both on the back end and customer-facing features will likely be top of mind.
 Most ecommerce platform providers have several different plans designed to best fit your business.
 When deciding which plan is best for you, keep the following in mind: